peteroupc/MailLib/docs/PeterO.Mail.Message.md

         System.IO.Stream inputStream,
         PeterO.Mail.MediaType mediaType);

  Adds an attachment to this message in the form of data from the given readable stream, and with the given media type.
 Before the new attachment is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.
 The following example (written in C# for the .NET version) is an extension method that adds an attachment from a byte array to a message.

     public static Message AddAttachmentFromBytes(this Message msg, byte[] bytes, MediaType mediaType) { using(var fs = new MemoryStream(bytes)) {
             return msg.AddAttachment(fs, mediaType); } }

+public static Message AddAttachmentFromBytes(this Message msg, byte[] bytes, MediaType mediaType) { using(var fs = new MemoryStream(bytes)) { return msg.AddAttachment(fs, mediaType); } }

  <b>Parameters:</b>

  * <i>inputStream</i>: A readable data stream.